Riava93/merge-and-hack/README.md

 # TODOs

-- corporation/subsidiary/event ticking
-- more cards for all types
 - AI for other corporations
+- implement card types in game
+- Design for:
+	- start screen
+	- in game prompts
-- Font Awesome
+	- help/info modal
-- Angular animations
+- Result feedback